oasis-tcs/virtio-admin/README.md

 <dt><strong>Virtio TC Meetings:</strong></dt>
 <dd>The Virtio TC has adopted a standing rule to conduct business only by electronic ballot, without Meetings.
 The list of all current and past ballots can be found on
-<A HREF="https://www.oasis-open.org/committees/ballots.php?wg_abbrev=virtio">this page</A>.
+<A HREF="https://groups.oasis-open.org/higherlogic/ws/public/ballots?wg_id=b3f5efa5-0e12-4320-873b-018dc7d3f25c">this page</A>.
 </dd>
 <dt><strong>Gaining voting rights</strong></dt>
 <dd>A TC Member who lacks voting rights shall only gain voting rights
    after requesting this from the TC chair by submitting the request to the
-   <a href="http://lists.oasis-open.org/archives/virtio/">virtio mailing list</a>
+   <a href="https://groups.oasis-open.org/communities/community-home/digestviewer?CommunityKey=b3f5efa5-0e12-4320-873b-018dc7d3f25c">OASIS-virtio@connectedcommunity.org mailing list</a>
-   with a copy sent to the TC chair by email.
-For example, for a new TC member to gain voting rights the request shall be send to the TC chair after the close of the 60th day.
+   with a copy sent to the TC chairs by email.
+For example, for a new TC member to gain voting rights the request shall be sent to the TC chairs after the close of the 60th day.
 </dd>
 <dt><strong>Maintaining Voting Rights</strong></dt>
 <dd>